 NorthStar Medical Radioisotopes Provides Updates on Corporate Progress and Upcoming Milestones

-BELOIT, Wis., April 13, 2021 – NorthStar Medical Radioisotopes, LLC, a global innovator in the development, production and commercialization of radiopharmaceuticals used for medical imaging and therapeutic applications, today announced a corporate update highlighting progress across its key programs during the past twelve months and upcoming milestones.
+BELOIT, Wis., March 29, 2022 – NorthStar Medical Radioisotopes, LLC, a global innovator in the development, production and commercialization of radiopharmaceuticals used for therapeutic and medical imaging applications, today announced a corporate update highlighting progress across its key programs during the past twelve months, and upcoming milestones.

 Corporate development and industry leadership

-NorthStar is firmly positioned for long term growth and increasing global industry leadership.
+NorthStar is firmly positioned for sustained long term growth and increasing global industry prominence.

 Commercial U.S. Mo-99 manufacturing and production expansion

 Currently, and for more than three years, NorthStar remains the only commercialized U.S. producer of Mo-99.
-It is aggressively expanding and establishing dual production and processing hubs for additional Mo-99 capacity to better meet customer demand and to ensure sustainable U.S. supply.
+The Company is aggressively expanding and establishing environmentally sound dual production and processing hubs for additional Mo-99 capacity to better meet customer demand and to ensure sustainable U.S. supply.
 Two facility expansion projects nearing completion in Beloit, Wisconsin, will augment current Mo-99 production and processing in Columbia, Missouri, conducted in partnership with the University of Missouri Research Reactor (MURR®).

 Commercial-scale therapeutic radioisotope production − Ac-225 and Cu-67

-• NorthStar is applying its commercial-scale radioisotope production expertise to provide reliable Ac-225 and Cu-67 supply to advance clinical research and for commercial radiopharmaceutical products.
-The Company is leveraging the same technology expertise demonstrated by the successful launch of the RadioGenix System and non-uranium based Mo-99 supply, as well as key learnings from sophisticated techniques required in constructing its advanced Accelerator Production and Isotope Processing facilities.
+- NorthStar is applying its commercial-scale radioisotope production experience with Mo-99 to provide reliable Ac-225 and Cu-67 supply to advance clinical research and for commercial radiopharmaceutical products.
+The Company is leveraging technology expertise demonstrated by the successful launch of the RadioGenix System and non-uranium based Mo-99 supply, as well as key learnings from sophisticated techniques required in constructing its advanced Accelerator Production and Isotope Processing facilities.

-- NorthStar has multiple supply agreements already in place to provide clinical trial supply and commercial-scale quantities of Ac-225 and Cu-67.
-The Company expects to secure long-term supply agreements during 2021.
+- NorthStar has multiple supply agreements already in place to provide clinical trial supply and commercial-scale quantities of Ac-225 and Cu-67, and expects additional supply agreements during 2022.

 Specialized SPECT portfolio